Scrutineer’s Investigation into Narrative

 The Hogarthian Project: Marriage a la Mode

-‘Marriage A-la-Mode’ was the first of Hogarth’s satirical moralising series of engravings that took the upper echelons of society as its subject.
+‘Marriage A-la-Mode’ the first of Hogarth’s satirical moralising series of engravings that took the upper echelons of society as its subject.
 The story starts in the mansion of the Earl Squander who is arranging to marry his son to the daughter of a wealthy but mean city merchant.
 It ends with the murder of the son and the suicide of the daughter.

 The Second Coming